cyyueh/h-m-fashion-recommendation/README.md

 - `notebooks/`: Contains my part of notebook with EDA, Content-Based Filtering modeling, and evaluation
 - `data/`: (Not uploaded) Dataset available on Kaggle at [this link](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data)
-- `images/`: Visualizations like MAP@12 chart or similarity heatmaps used in this README
+- `images/`: Visualizations like MAP@12 chart and similarity heatmaps used in this README
 - `Project_Report.pdf`: Final group report including background, methods, results, and conclusions